dynatrace-oss/dynatrace-github-action/README.md

 You can also send Dynatrace events from workflows, same as `metric` please note how `events` is configured as a string containing YAML code.
-To push an event onto an entity, either a list of entity ids is necessary or one or more tag query statements.
-A tag query statement always contains the type of the entity to search for (HOST) followed by a ':', a tag key and optionally followed by ':' and a tag value.
+The standard entity selector query is used to push the event on a selected entity or onto a cohort of entities e.g.: a tagged set of services.
+See the Dynatrace [help page on entity selectors](https://www.dynatrace.com/support/help/shortlink/api-entities-v2-selector).
+See some example entity selectors below:
+- type(host),tag(prod) Selects all hosts with a tag 'prod'.
+- type(service),entityName(login) Selects services with the name 'login'

 For example, to send an event whenever a job has failed:

 ```yaml